 When you are on someone else’s property, they owe you a duty to keep their premises in a reasonably safe condition.
 Negligent maintenance of property results in more injuries than most people realize.
-In many cases, premises liability claims arise when someone falls and injures themself on another person’s property.
+Most times, premises liability claims arise when someone falls and injures themself on another person’s property.

-According to the National Floor Safety Institute, falls account for an estimated 8 million emergency room visits every year.
+According to the National Floor Safety Institute, falls account for about 8 million emergency room visits every year.
 The World Health Organization defines a fall as an event that results in a person inadvertently coming to rest on the ground, the floor, or another lower level.
-If you were injured on someone else’s property in Pennsylvania, contact Rosen Justice Injury Lawyers today to talk to a premises liability attorney.
+If you were injured on someone else’s property in Pennsylvania, contact a Philadelphia premises liability lawyer today.

 Premises Liability Law in Pennsylvania: An Overview